dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 {{< /notice >}}

-If you're technical, then let's dive in! 🏊‍♂️
+If you're technical, and this sounds exciting, then let's dive in! 🏊‍♂️

 ### 💻 Installation
 Let's begin with the installation.